thegetty/artists-things/README.md

 **_plugins/shortcodes/contributors.js**
 Refactored logic to handle oxford commas correctly; and added handling to display contributor `symbol

-**_plugins/shortcodes/figureRef.js**
+**_plugins/shortcodes/open.js**
-Refactored to accept comma-separated array, and to output with .q-figure__modal-link class
+Custom shortcode based on the old `ref` shortocode, except refactored to accept comma-separated array, and to output with .q-figure__modal-link class

 **content/_assets/javascript/application/index.js**
 Allow only one pop-up to be open at a time